-Peer tutors are available to come visit your classes for 15-minute information sessions to tell your students about our services and how to access writing, course content, study skills and computer skills help from the Learning Centre including:
+Peer tutors are available to come visit your classes for 15-minute information sessions to tell your students about our services and how to access writing, course content, study skills, and English Language help from the Learning Centre including:

 Please consider adding information about the Learning Centre to your syllabus and/or online course space.
 See below for examples: